bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # TODO today
 * Isolate sideCard, subCard, and sideSubCard
 * Isolate their respective form types
+* Unit card parent prevents from mounting if not present
 * Unit card can get sideCard, subCard, and sideSubCard
 * Unit card can get main verses
 * Reorganise side and sub cards to be at same level as main verses?